mikolasan/mikolasan.github.io/src/markdown/make/local-music-server-on-raspberry.md

 date: 2024-04-12
 ---

-I guess you can install raspberry jukebox and no worry about conflicting dependencies and a pile of configuration.
-But if you want to build the system as you want then you have to reserve a few days of struggle.
+I guess you can install raspberry jukebox and do not worry about conflicting dependencies and a pile of configuration.
+But if you want to build the system that works for your special case then you have to reserve a few days of struggle.
 But then you will be proud of yourself.
-Maybe it will be another distribution for Raspberry!
+Maybe it will be another OS distribution for Raspberry!

 Note: I will be using `192.168.0.130` here - IP address of my Raspberry Pi.
 Do not forget to update it for your configuration.